iamsumitmandloi/loan_ease/ARCHITECTURE.md

 # Architecture & Design Decisions

-This document tracks the technical decisions I made while building LoanEase.
-Given the 24-hour timeframe (and roughly 3 hours of focused coding), I prioritized simplicity and specialized features over a full-blown enterprise architecture.

 ## High-Level structure

 I've used a standard Flutter folder structure but simplified the Clean Architecture layers a bit: